 The Marvel Cinematic Universe could do no wrong in its glory days.

-Even tepid fare like 2019’s “Captain Marvel” scored big at the U.S. Box Office ($426 million).
+Even tepid fare like 2019’s “Captain Marvel” with woke star Brie Larson as Carol Danvers scored big at the U.S. Box Office ($426 million).
 Installments like “Avengers: Endgame,” by comparison, bullied past some of the most successful films of all time.

 Now?
 There’s a problem in MCU-ville.

-The latest proof?
+The latest proof that Marvel superhero movies are on the decline?
 “Thor: Love and Thunder” dropped like a stone at the box office during its second weekend of release – against no new competition, either.
 “Where the Crawdads Sing” made more than analysts predicted, but it’s still no threat to the MCU’s theatrical dominance.

 Disney’s Thor: Love and Thunder is having a great fall, with a -68% drop for a second weekend that’s $46M.
 While the Taika Waititi-directed movie improved beyond its high $130M estimates last weekend into the $144M range, it’s clear those sour audience exits of a B+ CinemaScore and 3 1/2 stars are taking their toll.

-The trend is so profound even rah-rah geek sites like Screen Rant are sounding the alarm.
+The trend is so profound even geek sites that cover comic books and the movies inspired by them like Screen Rant are sounding the alarm.

 Thor: Love and Thunder is met with a 68% box office drop in its second weekend, which continues a gloomy theatrical trend for Phase 4 of the MCU … This phase has struggled to connect [emphasis added] with audiences, as it is currently unclear if there is an overarching vision for where these stories are going.